crutcher/crutcher.github.io-source/source/Tapestry/index.md

 > transfers, at which point the engineering resources necessary to
 > model the preferred layout in the solvers should track with system
 > benefits.
+>
+> When we care about the speed impact, we'll be able to afford solving
+> it without a total rewrite.

 #### Squeeze, Unsqueeze, and Broadcast